Flight-Free-UK/flight_free_uk_website/source/posts_travel/rondda-to-ronda.html.markdown

 #### Rhondda – Cardiff – London

 Hop on the train at Dinas ([Rhondda](https://www.rctcbc.gov.uk/EN/Tourism/Home.aspx)) and head down to Cardiff where you change trains for London.
+The Regents canal makes for a pleasant walk between London Paddington station (where your Cardiff train arrives) and St Pancras (where the Eurostar departs).
+Alternatively, take the Circle line or Hammersmith and City line between the stations.

 Got to St Pancras early?
 Great, you can check your bags [into a locker](https://www.left-baggage.co.uk/en) and pick one of these things to do nearby: